AbdullahAbbasi-nu/MIP-Project---Smart-Home-System/README.md

 Click the Folder Icon 📁 on the right of that field.

-Navigate to the bin/ folder in this repository and select main.hex.
+Navigate to the bin/ folder in this repository and select MIP Project.hex.

 Important: Ensure the "Clock Frequency" in the properties matches your code (usually 8MHz or 16MHz).